 RR4.
 Keeping pets

-Keeping pets, including fish or livestock, on University premises is not allowed.
-If any are found in your accommodation you will be required to remove it immediately.
+Keeping pets, including fish or livestock on University premises.
+If any are found in your accommodation you will be required to remove them immediately.

 RR5.
 Ball games

-Please note that University residences on campus are located on the main access route used by motor vehicles.
-Ball games are not allowed inside residential buildings or in the vicinity of the residences (except designed areas).
+Playing ball games in residential buildings or in the vicinity of the residences.
+The University residences on campus are located on the main access route used by motor vehicles.
+Ball games are not allowed inside residential buildings or in the vicinity of the residences (except designated areas).

 RR6.
 Motor vehicles and parking